ubco-video-game-development-club/open-project-2018/ProjectGuidelines.md

         b) horizontal channel: color TBD. represent the horizontal directions that the pixel is facing. ie. left and right.
         //insert horizontal_channel.png here

-    10. **Reflection channel
+    7. **Reflection channel
     *detail information would be added latter.
         a) material: color TBD.
 Different material have different effect of reflection. ie. metal would be more reflective than wood.

-    11. **Scatter channel
+    8. **Scatter channel
         *detail information would be added latter.

         a) fragment: each color represent a different piece of fragment which would be lauched to a different direction when explode. note, only assign one color to one piece of fragment and do not reuse colors.

-        a) noise
+        a) noise: the minimal acceptable differences between two colors to be identified as different fragments. actually value TBD.
         //insert scatter_channel.png here

-    12. **File format
+    9. **File format
         a) format conversion between software: it is impossible to convert between different software format. if you must send the sprite to another artist who is using different software, try divide different layer into separate .png files and let the receiver import them into different layers.

-        b) defult format of the project: .png, all final sprite sheet should be saved as .png file. it just work.
+        b) defult format of sprite sheet submissions: .png, all static sprite sheet should be saved as .png file. use the conversion format for animatied object.

-    13. **Coordinate system: use pixel as unit is recommonded, do not create a tile coordinate system. trust me, i'm an engineer.

-    14. **General art style: TBD
-        *further discussion would be required.
+        *further discussion would be required. depends on which way is easier for the coding team to work with. before this format is confirmed, preserve them in software format.
-        //insert art_style_example_1.png here
-        //insert art_style_example_2.png here
-        //insert art_style_example_3.png here
-        //insert art_style_example_4.png here
-        //insert art_style_example_5.png here

-    15. **Copyright: ordinary artist borrow, great artist steal. no, wait, don't.
+    10. **Copyright: ordinary artist borrow, great artist steal.

-    **Recommonded software
+    11. **Recommonded software
         Asprite     14.99CAD
         Krita       free
         Piskel      free
         pyxel edit  9.00CAD         (outdated version are free) Photoshop   US$29.99/mo     (just don't, unless you just happened to have a free one by accident)(additional information on how to config PS for pixel art will be added upon request)

+    12. **the "pixel art guide": contain more detail regarding the creation of pixel art. based on asprite.

 3. Game Design/Level Creation
     1. To be added